innovationXchange is DFAT's development innovation hub.

 The Australian Passport Office and its agents are committed to providing a secure, efficient and responsive passport service for Australia.

-Ms Alway is a respected arts manager with extensive experience in cultural organisations in the government, non-profit and private sectors and strong knowledge of and expertise in building arts collaborations between Australia and South-East Asia.
+Ms Alway is an arts manager with extensive experience in cultural organisations within government, the not for profit and private sectors.
+She has expertise in arts collaborations between Australia and South-East Asia.
 Most recently she was Director, Asialink Arts from 2010-2017.
-Previously she has been Managing Director Sotheby’s Australia in 2008-2010, Director / CEO of Heide Museum of Modern Art in Melbourne, Director of Arts Victoria and Director of Artbank.
+Previously she has been Managing Director Sotheby’s Australia.
 Ms Alway has a BA (Hons) in Fine Arts and BEd from the University of Melbourne, and an MBA from Monash University.

-Imran is an Associate Director at the National Australia Bank and his primary responsibility is building the bank's Islamic finance capability.
+Dr Lum is a Director at the National Australia Bank and his primary responsibility is building the bank's Islamic finance capability.
 He serves as an Advisory Board Member of the Islamic Museum of Australia and is an Honorary Research Fellow at the Institute for Religion, Politics and Society at the Australian Catholic University.
-Imran is also the Founder of an online Arabic learning platform called Arabic Made in China and in 2017, Dr Lum was ranked in the top 500 who make the global Islamic Economy by ISLAMICA 500.
+Dr Lum is also the Founder of an online Arabic learning platform called Arabic Made in China and in 2017, Dr Lum was ranked in the top 500 who make the global Islamic Economy by ISLAMICA 500.

-Mr Earl’s interest in Asia began as a high school student studying Indonesian which was followed by a year in the Philippines as an exchange student.
+Mr Earl’s interest in Asia began as a high school student studying Indonesian, followed by a year in the Philippines as an exchange student.
 He has more than 20 years’ experience working as a business/political reporter and editor in Australia, Asia and North America.
-Mr Earl was the Financial Review’s Tokyo-based Japan and Korea correspondent in 2005-6.
-In 1994-99 he covered South-East Asia for the AFR from a base in Jakarta.
+In 1994-99 he covered Southeast Asia for The Australian Financial Review from a base in Jakarta.
 He was also the deputy editor, Asia Pacific editor, opinion editor and Japan correspondent of the AFR.
 He studied journalism at the Royal Melbourne Institute of Technology and economics at the Australian National University.
-He was a member of the Australia-Japan Foundation Board.

 Deputy Secretary, Department of Foreign Affairs and Trade